-Coffee is one of the most popular beverages in the world, and for good reason.
+Coffee is one of the most popular drinks in the world, and with good reason.

-Not only does it taste great, but it also contains caffeine, which can help boost energy levels and improve focus.
+Not only is it delicious, but it also contains caffeine, which can help increase energy levels and improve focus.

-First, let's talk about the shelf life of coffee beans.
-The general rule of thumb is that whole bean coffee can last for up to two weeks after it's been roasted.
-After that, the flavor and aroma of the beans will start to degrade.
-Ground coffee, on the other hand, has a much shorter shelf life of just a few days.
-This is because the oils in the beans start to evaporate as soon as they're ground, which can cause the flavor and aroma to deteriorate.
+First of all, let's talk about the expiration date of coffee beans.
+As a rule of thumb, whole-bean coffee can be stored for up to two weeks after roasting, after which the bean's flavor and aroma will begin to deteriorate.
+Ground coffee, on the other hand, has a shelf life of only a few days.
+This is because the oils in the beans begin to evaporate as soon as the beans are ground, which can reduce their flavor and aroma.

-So how can you tell if your beans are fresh?
+So how do you know if the beans are fresh?
 One of the easiest ways is to look at the roast date.
-Most coffee beans will have a roast date printed on the bag, which will tell you when the beans were roasted.
-This will give you an idea of how long the beans have been sitting on the shelf.
-Additionally, you can also look for beans that have been vacuum-sealed, as this will help to preserve the flavor and aroma for longer.
+Most coffee beans have a roast date printed on them that indicates when the beans were roasted.
+This will tell you how long the beans have been on the shelf.
+Additionally, you can also look for beans that are vacuum-sealed to help retain flavor and aroma longer.

-Another way to ensure you're getting fresh beans is to buy from a reputable source.
+Another way to ensure fresh beans is to buy from a reputable vendor.
 Look for a local roaster or coffee shop that roasts their own beans.
-This way, you can be sure that the beans you're buying are fresh and haven't been sitting on a shelf for months.
+This way, you can be sure that the beans you buy are fresh and haven't been on the shelf for months.

-In conclusion, coffee beans last for up to two weeks after they are roasted if they are stored in an airtight container in a cool and dry place.
+In summary, coffee beans have a shelf life of up to two weeks after roasting when stored in an airtight container in a cool, dry place.
 The fresher the beans, the better the coffee will taste.
-Always check the roast date and buy from reputable sources and store beans properly to ensure that you are enjoying the freshest coffee possible.
+Always check the roast date, buy from a reputable source, and store your beans properly to ensure you enjoy fresh coffee.